albertopiras/dialogflow-fulfillment-sailsjs/README.md

 This webhook will provide info about BMW cars models.

-This webhook service is built with [SailsJS]
+This webhook service is built with Google [dialogflof-fulfillment] library  and with [SailsJS]

 ## Setup